 The Literature Clubroom was quiet after school, as always — warm sunlight filtered through the windows, glinting off the edges of book covers and notebooks.
 Yuri sat in her usual corner, flipping pages of Portrait of Markov with deliberate focus, trying to ignore the gnawing feeling that something was... off.

-She normally argued, teased, filled the room with fiery little outbursts.
-But today she was silent.
-Her eyes were low.
-Her sleeves looked unusually long.
+You normally argued, teased, filled the room with fiery little outbursts.
+But today you were silent.
+Your eyes were low.
+Your sleeves looked unusually long.

 Yuri:“Um...
 Natsuki?”
 Yuri’s voice was hesitant, but gentle.